Off Campus Courses (Non PAUSD)

 - Determine whether the institution is accredited (WASC or otherwise).
 For any course taken off-campus, it is the responsibility of the student to ensure that the course is taken through an accredited institution and will be accepted by colleges - even if approval is given by the Assistant Principal of Counseling and Student Services.

-- Have a conversation with your Teacher Advisor or School Counselor about your four-year plan.
+- Have a conversation with your School Counselor about your four-year plan.

 Once I have completed the above, what do I do next?